 Please note that if there has not been a change in the participant's overall health and community-based status as a result of the COVID-19 virus, increasing services should not be required.
-DMS expects this to be the exception, not the rule as we would not anticipate participants living in residential, those who are children, or adults who have natural supports to need more services than they would during normal operations.
-DMS will be conducting retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.
+DMS does not anticipate high rates of increased services especially for: participants living in residential, participants under the age of 18 with a parent/guardian, or adults who have willing and able natural supports.
+DMS will conduct retrospective reviews of service increases to ensure these were implemented for appropriate, emergency-related reasons.

-Q26: Case management in MPW is typically billed as one monthly unit.
-When case managers/support brokers/service advisors conduct visits via phone or remote options, it may take more than one contact to complete the visit as it can be difficult to keep the conversation going for the appropriate period of time when not meeting in person.
-How should this be billed when provided via phone or remote options
+Q31: When case managers/support brokers/service advisors conduct visits via phone or remote options, it may take more than one contact to complete the visit as it can be difficult to keep the conversation going for the appropriate period of time when not meeting in person.
+How should case management be billed when provided via phone or remote options?

-Case management should be billed as one monthly unit at this time.
+Case management should be billed the same during the state of emergency as it is during normal operations.
 While case managers may need to make multiple contacts, they are not incurring time traveling and thus should be able to balance the contacts needed to support remote monitoring using approved contact methods.